cea-hpc/modules/doc/source/modulefile.rst

 hard-hidden, the ``default`` automatic version symbol will be set onto ``foo/2.1.3``, the highest available version of ``foo``.

+When loading a *modulefile* or a virtual module targeted by a :mfcmd:`module-hide --hidden-loaded<module-hide>` command, this module inherits the ``hidden-loaded`` tag.
+Hidden loaded modules are not reported among :subcmd:`list` sub-command results.

 If the :option:`--all` is set on :subcmd:`avail`, :subcmd:`aliases`,
 :subcmd:`whatis` or :subcmd:`search` sub-commands, hidden modules are taken into account in search.
 Hard-hidden modules are unaffected by this option.

+If the :option:`--all` is set on :subcmd:`list` sub-command, hidden loaded modules are included in result output.

 Advanced module version specifiers
 ----------------------------------